 The Clean Water Act requires that a component of the membership of the Source Protection Committees be comprised of municipal representatives.
 As it relates to Middlesex County, the following members are the municipal representatives.

-Thames-Sydenham and Region Source Protection Committee – Mr. Carlos Reyes, Director of Environmental Services for the Municipality of Thames Centre, sits on the Committee on behalf of the County of Middlesex and the City of London.
+Thames-Sydenham and Region Source Protection Committee – Mr. Jarrod Craven, Director of Public Works for the Municipality of Thames Centre, sits on the Committee on behalf of the County of Middlesex and the City of London.

 Lake Erie Source Protection Committee – the County of Middlesex relies on the County of Elgin to appoint a representative to the Committee.